 The Ticket to Work and Work Incentive Improvement Act of 1999 (Public Law 106-170) provides several important opportunities for people ages 18 through 64 who receive Social Security disability or SSI benefits and who want to go to work or increase their earnings.
-To find out more about this program, see our website: The Work Site — Ticket to Work.
+See our website at www.ssa.gov/work to find out more about this program.

-One of the opportunities provided by this law is the “Ticket” program.
+One of the opportunities provided by this law is the Ticket to Work Program.
 The Ticket program is available in all States.
 Under the Ticket program, you may be eligible to receive free employment services from an approved employment support service provider of your choice.
 Our term for an approved service provider is an “employment network.”
 Or you can choose to work with your State Vocational Rehabilitation Agency.